rreusch2/pykit/README.md

 ## License

 Originally forked from OpenAI ChatKit Python.
-This project contains significant modifications and additions for ParleyApp.
+This project contains significant modifications and additions for Predictive Play.

-© 2025 ParleyApp - All rights reserved for ParleyApp-specific modifications.
+© 2025 Predictive Play - All rights reserved for Predictive Play-specific modifications.